+'''

 VALUE%=SPEC%(FUNCTION%, BLOCK, CHANNEL%, 0%)

+'''

-- VALUE% depends on the particular function code you specify in FUNCTION%.
-In most cases, VALUE% is equal to the BLOCK parameter. - FUNCTION% is a function code that specifies the desired operation.
+VALUE% depends on the particular function code you specify in FUNCTION%.
+In most cases, VALUE% is equal to the BLOCK parameter.

+FUNCTION% is a function code that specifies the desired operation.
 During normal I/O operations, a block, or range of blocks, is implicitly locked when you read the file with a BASIC-PLUS GET statement.
 The SPEC% function allows you to convert implicit locks to explicit locks and to release selected locked blocks.
 The code specified in FUNCTION% determines the use of SPEC%.
 The codes are:

 FUNCTION%=0% releases all locked blocks.
 FUNCTION%=1% releases the current implicit lock.
 FUNCTION%=2% converts the current implicit lock to an explicit lock.

-- FUNCTION%=3% releases the explicitly locked block specified in the BLOCK parameter.
+FUNCTION%=3% releases the explicitly locked block specified in the BLOCK parameter.
 If BLOCK is 0, all explicitly locked blocks are released.
-However, implicitly locked blocks remain locked. - FUNCTION%=4% converts an implicit lock to an explicit lock and release the implicit lock. - BLOCK specifies the starting block number for releasing an explicit lock.
-Note that BLOCK must be a floating-point number. - CHANNEL% is the I/O channel on which the operation is to be performed. - 0% is the handler index for disk devices.
+However, implicitly locked blocks remain locked.
+FUNCTION%=4% converts an implicit lock to an explicit lock and release the implicit lock.
+FUNCTION%=5% truncates the file on CHANNEL% 2 at the block number given by BLOCK.
+BLOCK specifies the starting block number for releasing an explicit lock.
+Note that BLOCK must be a floating-point number.
+CHANNEL% is the I/O channel on which the operation is to be performed.
+0% is the handler index for disk devices.